DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/migrating-teacher-training-data.md

 The initial approach attempted to transfer one teacher at a time in a long, multi-step process.
 It looped through every:

-1. teacher profile, user and participant profile and combines them into a `Teacher` record
+1. teacher profile, user and participant profile and combined them into a `Teacher` record
-2. ECT induction record creating `ECTAtSchoolPeriod` records
+2. ECT induction record, creating `ECTAtSchoolPeriod` records
-3. mentor induction record creating `MentorAtSchoolPeriod` records
+3. mentor induction record, creating `MentorAtSchoolPeriod` records
-4. induction record creating `TrainingPeriod` records
+4. induction record, creating `TrainingPeriod` records
-5. ECT induction record creating `MentorshipPeriod` records
+5. ECT induction record, creating `MentorshipPeriod` records

 With the number of broken records in ECF1 this process was extremely problematic.

-Inaccuracies found in later `InductionRecord` records sometimes needs data from previous steps needs to be adjusted.
+Inaccuracies found in later `InductionRecord` records sometimes meant data from previous steps had to be adjusted.

-In order to test these complicated scenarios all the necessary data needs to be written to both ECF1's database and ECF2's database.
+In order to test these complicated scenarios all the necessary data needs to be written, for every test, to both ECF1's database and ECF2's database.

-The `TrainingPeriod` sits at the centre of the data model, it depends on teacher and training provider data.
+The `TrainingPeriod` sits at the centre of the data model.
+It depends on teacher and training provider data.

 ![Training period dependencies](/ecf-v2/migrating-teacher-training-data/training-period-dependencies.png)